freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-81-path-sum-two-ways.md

   805 & 732 & 524 & \color{red}{37} & \color{red}{331}
   \end{pmatrix}$$

-Find the minimal path sum from the top left to the bottom right by only moving right and down in `matrix`, a 2D array representing matrix.
-Maximum matrix size used in the tests will be 80 by 80.
+Find the minimal path sum from the top left to the bottom right by only moving right and down in `matrix`, a 2D array representing a matrix.
+The maximum matrix size used in the tests will be 80 by 80.

 # --hints--